 The results were a bit of a damp squib, resulting in a Pyhrric victory.
 I only forced a retire, not a retreat, and ened up masking my guns to no real advantage.

+At last, some success in the centre!
 I pivoted the repulsed column on its axis, so I faced his line's flank, and poured in a volley, causing them to fail the reulting morale test and head for the hills!
 HUZZAH!

 Of course, next turn, their exposed flank was charged by Russian reserves and sent packing after failing the resulting morale test, even with the general's bonus.